lifwanian/how-to-build-an-ios-messaging-app/en/create_an_application_on_jiver_dashboard.md

 1. Select **APPLICATION** on the side menu and click the **NEW APP**.
 1. Fill up the form with details of your application and click **CREATE** button.

-You can see **APP ID** of your application on the dashboard like this:
+You can see the **APP ID** of your application on the dashboard like this:

 ![APP ID on JIVER Dashboard](./img/002_JIVER_-_Dashboard.png)